What's the matter with $\Sigma m_{\nu}$?: Background preference for

 \subsection{Results}

-We constrain the four-parameter effective neutrino mass background model in an MCMC analysis with the \texttt{COBAYA} \citep{Torrado:2020dgo} sampler, using the reduced CMB and BAO likelihoods and BAO data just described.
+We constrain the four-parameter signed neutrino mass model in an MCMC analysis with the \texttt{COBAYA} \citep{Torrado:2020dgo} sampler, using the reduced CMB and BAO likelihoods and BAO data listed in Table~\ref{tab:data_glossary}.\footnote{The code for our background model and likelihoods can be found at this link: \url{https://github.com/gplynch619/backgroundmnu}.} All of the following constraints include DR2 data.
 We consider chains as converged when the Gelman-Rubin statistic is at $R-1 < 0.01$.
 Parameter constraints are reported as 68\% confidence intervals.

-We begin with a comparison between a result derived with physical neutrino masses and a result in our effective neutrino mass model, in the regime where they can be compared, namely for $\mnue\, > \, 0$.
-We run a chain with the PR3-B and BAO likelihoods, with a prior that $\mnue\, >\, 0$.
-The resulting constraint on $\mnue$ is shown as the blue dashed line in Fig.~\ref{fig:mnu_1d}; it is very similar to the corresponding constraint from the full likelihoods with physical neutrino masses, shown as the solid blue line.
-This agreement supports our expectation that the compression of CMB information to the B likelihoods has not lost any significant information relevant to $\mnu$ or $\mnue$.
+We begin with a comparison between a result derived with physical neutrino masses and a result in our signed neutrino mass model, in the regime where they can be compared, namely for $\mnue\, > \, 0$.
+We run a chain with the PR3-b and BAO likelihoods, with a prior that $\mnue\, >\, 0$.
+The resulting constraint on $\mnue = \mnu$ is shown as the blue dashed line in Fig.~\ref{fig:mnu_constraints_physical}.
+The difference between the blue curves in this plot indicate that the compression to background-only likelihoods is not completely lossless.
+This is because there is lensing information in the primary CMB beyond that which is encapsulated by the value of $\omega_{\rm c}$ in the compressed likelihoods.
+We discuss this further in Appendix~\ref{app:lkl_comparison}.

 We now move on to cases where $\mnue$ can be negative.
-With the baseline PR3-B likelihood, we find a significant preference for $\omm < \omcb$, with
+With the baseline PR3-b likelihood, we find a preference for $\omm < \omcb$, with

-This excludes $0.06$ eV, the minimum mass in the NO, at $3\, \sigma$.
+This excludes $0.06$ eV, the minimum mass in the NO hierarchy, at $2.3\, \sigma$.
 This likelihood includes the effects of lensing in the two point function, and correspondingly $\omega_{\rm c}$ adjusts towards higher values to fit the features in the Planck data driving the $A_{\rm 2pt}$ anomaly.
-To assess the impact of this, we can use the NoLens-B likelihood, where lensing information has been removed by marginalizing over $A_{\rm 2pt}$.
-In that case, we find instead a weaker preference
+To assess the impact of this, we can use the NoLens-b likelihood, where lensing information has been removed by marginalizing over $A_{\rm 2pt}$.
+In that case, we find a much weaker preference for a matter-density deficit, with